JoshDoug/Notes/R/R-Lang.md

 `ls()` - function that lists the current objects, when using RStudio these are already listed in the workspace tab.

+`? barplot` - find help on any R function, shows in editor help tab

 ### Variables

 `x <- 1:5` # Assigning the values 1 to 5 to variable x, sometimes described as 'x *gets* values 1 to 5'